sajaddadgar/cando-back/README.md

 `/user/info/`

-body of the response would contain this fields in JSON:
+body of the response would contain these fields in JSON:
 1. name
 2. email
 3. imageUrl